-In June 2010, the Company entered into a credit agreement (the "Credit Agreement") with Wells Fargo Bank, National Association, as administrative agent, and Wells Fargo Securities, LLC as sole lead arranger and bookrunner, and other lenders, from time to time.
-The Credit Agreement was amended in June 2012 in response to the Company's near term outlook, at which time Wells Fargo became the sole lender.
+The Company has a credit agreement (the "Credit Agreement") with Wells Fargo Bank, National Association, as administrative agent, and Wells Fargo Securities, LLC.

-The amended Credit Agreement provides for borrowings under a revolving line of credit and swingline loans, an accordian, and a term loan (together, the "Credit Facility").
+The Credit Agreement, as amended from time to time, provides for borrowings under a revolving line of credit and swingline loans, an accordian, and a term loan (together, the "Credit Facility").
 The Credit Facility is guaranteed by the subsidiaries of the Company, secured by the assets of the Company, including stock held in its subsidiaries, and may be used to finance working capital, repay indebtedness, fund acquisitions, and for other general corporate purposes.
 Interest is computed based on the designation of the loans, and bear interest at either a prime-based interest rate or a LIBOR-based interest rate.
 Principal balances drawn under the Credit Facility may be prepaid at any time, in whole or in part, without premium or penalty.
 Amounts repaid under the revolving line of credit may be re-borrowed.
-All of the components of the Credit Facility mature on June 30, 2013.
+The Credit Facility matures on June 30, 2015.